-The fixed frequency request is a one-time request for coordination of a specific frequency at a specific location with the specific operating parameters supplied in the application.
+The fixed frequency request is a one-time request for coordination of a specific frequency or pair of frequencies at a specific location with the specific operating parameters supplied in the application.
 Using the MRC Frequency Coordination Process, the Frequency Coordinator will evaluate and either approve or deny the application based upon any factors used in the Process.
 If the application is denied the application may be resubmitted.